 Getting selected for a job is not always about receiving an appointment letter as there are various additional documents you need to submit to your employer.
-One such document being the joining letter.
+One such document is the joining letter.
 A well-crafted joining letter can help you make a great impression in front of your employer and the company.
-If you are someone who has recently been selected for a job profile or are looking for effective tips on how to write a joining letter then this blog will provide you with the essentials of how to write a joining letter along with elaborating its format through adequate samples!
+If you are someone who has recently been selected for a job profile or are looking for effective tips on how to write a joining letter then this blog will provide you with the essentials of how to write a joining letter along with elaborating on its format through adequate samples!

 This Blog Includes:

-What is the Joining Letter?
+What is a Joining Letter?

 Also Read: How to Crack an Interview